HouJP/my-mllib/README.md

 *	2015/09/23
 	*	implementations
-		*	implement decision tree which can be used to rain and predict
+		*	implement decision tree which can be used to rain and predict and running on local
 	*	issues
 		* 	only for regression
 		*	model can not be saved